-First of all, be aware that the development towards a DTC strategy is partly an organizational innovation.
-There will have to be a dedicated DTC team because you really do not just do this.
-Therefore free up capacity or hire new people.
+First of all, be aware that the development of a DTC strategy is partly an organizational innovation.
+A dedicated DTC team will have to be because you do not just do this.
+Therefore, free up capacity or hire new people.
 A DTC strategy is a long-term strategy.
 In order to succeed in implementing a DTC strategy, the right focus will have to be on the right subjects.

-That is why in our company we have developed a digital transformation model.
-This model gives your organization concrete tools to transform step by step into a successful omni-channel organization, an organization in which the customer is central.
+That is why we have developed a digital transformation model in our company.
+This model gives your organization concrete tools to transform step by step into a successful omnichannel organization, an organization in which the customer is central.
 The model uses 5 key building blocks to identify what your organization needs to meet to become truly customer-centric.

 Building Block 1 – Strategy

 Develop a strategy and share it throughout the organization.
-It is a good idea to put a spot on the horizon as an organization.
+Putting a spot on the horizon as an organization is a good idea.
 Where do you stand as a company in two to three years?
 What are your plans regarding the assortment, brands, countries and target groups?
-It also makes sense to create a high-level business case at this stage, so that an overview is created of possible costs and revenues.
-Direct-to-Consumer has a different cost structure than manufacturers are accustomed to.
+It also makes sense to create a high-level business case at this stage to create an overview of possible costs and revenues.
+Direct-to-consumer has a different cost structure than manufacturers are accustomed to.
 For example, think about what a new customer may cost.
-Time and money will have to be invested in marketing campaigns and creating and maintaining inspiring content for all channels.
+Time and money must be invested in marketing campaigns and creating and maintaining inspiring content for all channels.
 Customers expect the same experience everywhere.
-In your strategy, pay attention to think big and create a roadmap in which progress is made in small steps.
+In your strategy, pay attention to think big and creating a roadmap in which progress is made in small steps.
 Channel conflict?
 Involve your chain partners with this ambition.
 Make use of each other

 Power 2 – Customer experience

-Creating the ultimate customer experience at every moment of contact that the customer has with your organization results in a higher loyalty and customer satisfaction.
-For this it is necessary that you know who your customer really is and what her needs are at what time.
+Creating the ultimate customer experience at every moment of contact that the customer has with your organization results in higher loyalty and customer satisfaction.
+For this, you must know who your customer really is and what her needs are at what time.
 For example, develop personas and research what the customer journeys are.
-These make the customer and the behavior of that customer transparent and form a basis for choices that are made, such as functionalities, design, content, marketing campaigns and more.
+These make the customer and that customer’s behavior transparent and form a basis for choices that are made, such as functionalities, design, content, marketing campaigns and more.
 If you know who your customer is, these choices can be made.
 Here too, it works well to share the personas throughout the organization.
 Make sure employees know who to make the difference.

 Building block 3 – Organization & processes

-In traditional organizational structures, it may be difficult to adopt omni channel strategies, because many are still being worked in silos and not in an agile manner.
+In traditional organizational structures, it may be difficult to adopt omni channel strategies because many are still being worked in silos and not in an agile manner.
 This pillar requires a change in the culture of an organization.
-How do you listen to the customer better, how do you anticipate this faster and how do you ensure a continuous cycle of measuring and improving?
+How do you listen to the customer better, anticipate this faster, and ensure a continuous cycle of measuring and improving?
 We know examples of companies that set up a kind of internal incubator to give space to the change.
-Not hindered by an abundance of fixed processes and ideas, but in an agile manner in a small team come to successes.
+Not hindered by an abundance of fixed processes and ideas, but in an agile manner in a small team comes to success.

 Building block 5 – System landscape

-In an omni-channel organization, the organization of the system landscape is essential to seamlessly integrate the digital and physical channels. to connect.
+In an omni-channel organization, the organization of the system landscape is essential to integrate the digital and physical channels seamlessly. to connect.
 Important features of a modern system landscape are scalable, replaceable and open.
-By this we mean that it must be able to grow with the changing wishes of the end customer, that parts (such as a PIM or search engine) of the landscape must be replaced by a better solution.
+By this, we mean that it must be able to grow with the changing wishes of the end customer, and that parts (such as a PIM or search engine) of the landscape must be replaced by a better solution.
 The system landscape must also be open; it must be able to communicate via APIs with external systems.

 Crucial for success